aimms/documentation/pro/appl-man.rst

 * It's a unique tag, meaning only 1 version of the same app can be tagged as 'latest'.
 When you assign the 'latest' tag to other version of the app then it removes the tag from previous one.
 * When you update the 'latest' App and use option 'Update and hide old version' then 'latest' tag will be assigned to new App.
 * End users can always launch the latest version of the application using direct App link i.e. *https://aimmsproserver/launch/AppName/tag/latest*
+* To launch a specific page of latest App, you can append  *?page=Main%20Project/pagename*  to above link.
+For example, if you want to open 'Production Planning' page of latest 'Meals test' App then link will be *https://aimmsproserver/launch/Meals%20test/tag/latest?page=Main%20Project/Production%20Planning*

 .. image:: images/tag-latest.png
     :align: center